-You can configure Active Directory domains or Kerberos realms that PingFederate uses to contact the domain controllers or the key distribution centers (KDCs) for verifying user authentication.
+Use the Manage Domain/Realm screen to configure Active Directory domains or Kerberos realms that PingFederate can use to contact the domain controllers or the Key Distribution Centers (KDCs) for verifying user authentication.

-Specify the host name or IP address of your domain controller or KDC, such as
+Specify the host name or IP address of your domain controller or KDC (for example,

 If a host name is used, PingFederate appends the domain to the host name to formulate the fully qualified domain name (FQDN) of the server unless the Suppress DC / Domain Concatenation check box is selected.

 If unspecified, PingFederate uses a DNS lookup.